RLControlTheoreticGuarantee/Guarantee_Learning_Control/README.md

 ```

 ### Example 1.
-LSAC with CartPole
+LSAC with Point-Circle
-For instance, to train a fully-connected network controlling MuJoCo Point-Circle using LPPO for 2M timesteps
+For instance, to train a fully-connected network controlling MuJoCo Point-Circle using LSAC for 2M timesteps
 ```bash
 python main_for_sac.py
 ```